 Apart from the Spaniards, merchants, researchers, and travelers from other parts of Europe (Italy, France, Holland, Germany, Switzerland, and Austria) started to visit Central America because of cocoa beans.
 It is believed that in 1615, the successor of the Spanish-Portuguese throne, Ana María Mauricia, brought a chocolate drink to the French court with the marriage of King Louis XIII.
 Soon, at many European courts, aristocracy and nobility begin to meet with the pleasure of enjoying a chocolate drink.

 During this period, the Dutch raised the first plantations in the Vanameric countries.
 The new planting of nothing in the eastern-Indian countries of Java and Sumatra, where the cultivation later spread to the Philippines, New Guinea, Samoa, and the rest of Indonesia.
 Interestingly, Belgium, now known as the country with the highest quality chocolate, was in this period under the Spaniards.

 This year was remembered as the one when the first “Chocolate House” was opened in London.

 1659. – First choco biscuits

-King Louis XVI gave permission to dealer David Chaillou to make and sell chocolate biscuit in the first chocolate shop.
+King Louis XVI permitted to dealer David Chaillou to make and sell chocolate biscuits in the first chocolate shop.
 Unfortunately, chocolate was the privilege just for an upper class.